aarjae/aarjae.github.io/_posts/2017-08-24-day-2-in-the-reactor.md

 </html>
 ```

 And we want to change the Gari and Shito provisions to Sardine and Milk respectively.
 Does ReactDOM render everything all over again once you change the elements..?
 No, it doesn't.
-ReactDOM compares the old component to the new one, looks at the differences between the two and only changes the element that are different.
-This keeps rendering as minimal as possible and keep React fast.
+ReactDOM compares the old component to the new one, looks at the differences between the two and only changes the elements that are different.
+This keeps rendering as minimal as possible and keeps React fast.